-Attention: If you are removing a voltage regulator module to install a new or upgraded voltage regulator module, see "Installing the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D voltage regulator module" on page 3.
-If you are removing a voltage regulator module as part of a service procedure, continue to use the following procedure.
+Attention: If you are removing the processor voltage regulator module to install a new or upgraded voltage regulator module, see "Installing the 31E/2B voltage regulator module" on page 3.
+If you are removing the processor voltage regulator module as part of a service procedure, continue to use the following procedure.

 If your system is managed by the Hardware Management Console (HMC), use the HMC to remove a voltage regulator module from the server.
-For instructions, see Removing a part by using the Hardware Management Console.
+For information about using the HMC to remove the voltage regulator module, see Removing a part using the Hardware Management Console.

 If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove a voltage regulator module from the server.
-For instructions, see Removing a part by using the Systems Director Management Console.
+For instructions, see Removing a part using the Systems Director Management Console.